blipson/giFBot/README.md

 # Interface
 Add my good friend 'Gif Bot' to your facebook chat conversation.
 Then send him a message in this format: 'GIF searchterm'.
 He'll search for a random gif related to your search term.

+NEW FEATURE WOW OMG
+search for reaction images using the format 'MRW searctherm'

 # Setup
 Run npm install